Japan Perspectives Program

-The Japan summer program gives students a once-in-a-lifetime opportunity to immerse themselves in one of the world’s most fascinating societies.
-The four-week program is designed to integrate travel, classroom learning, curated excursions, and purposeful social engagement to help students better understand Japan’s history, economy, politics and culture.
-Yes, students will eat incredible food and enjoy the island nation’s unique pop culture, but even more importantly, the cross-cultural experience will make students more empathetic, nuanced in their worldviews and aware of their own cultural preferences and biases.
-Key to this learning process is the student’s openness to listening, engaging and being curious.
+The Japan Perspectives program gives students a once-in-a-lifetime opportunity to immerse themselves in one of the world’s most fascinating societies.
+The four-week program, split between the historic Kyoto and the megalopolis Tokyo, is designed to integrate travel, classroom learning, curated excursions, and purposeful social engagement to help students better understand Japan’s history, economy, religion, and culture.
+Yes, students will eat incredible food and enjoy the island nation’s unique pop culture, but even more importantly, the cross-cultural experience will make students more empathetic, nuanced in their worldviews, and aware of their own cultural preferences and biases.
+Key to this learning process is the student’s openness to listening, engaging, and being curious.

-- Students who understand that the 21st century economy is highly globalized and requires professionals that understand the role of Asian businesses, culture, and politics
+- Students who understand that the 21st century economy is highly globalized and requires professionals that understand the role of Asian businesses, culture, and history

 - Students who want a fun-yet-academically rigorous study abroad experience